stratum-mining/stratum/utils/message-generator/README.md

 ### actions

 `actions` is an array of objects.
-Each object is composed by:
+If the test version is "2", each object is composed by:
 1. `role`: can be either `client` or `server`.
 This because the message generator can act at the same time as a client and as a server for example when we are mocking a proxy.
 2. `messages_ids`: an array of strings, that are ids of messages previously defined.